impulsado/wannaNotes/Projects/cybsersecAnalyst/FireWall/iptables vs nftables.md

 ## nftables
 Nftables (developed by netfilter/IPtables) is a package filtering framework.
 It was basically built to replace the old IPtables, because IPtables had several problems in terms of performance and scalability.
-Note: Aviable in Linux Kernel since version 3.13
+Note: Available in Linux Kernel since version 3.13

 ## Difference with iptables
 - **ntables uses a new syntax**